Isabelle Ranger

 An assessment helps identify the affected structures and establish a tailored treatment plan recognized by the SAAQ to promote full recovery.

-Access to care and reimbursements
+Access to healthcare and reimbursement

-CNESST Program (work accidents)
+CNESST Program (Workplace Accidents)

 Work-related injuries can be mechanical, muscular, or caused by repetitive movements.